olivecarambola/logbook/_posts/2023-10-03-advice2self.md

 imgcount_original: 0
 imgcount_credited: 0
 ---
-<p class="text-customspace">“What advice would you give to your 25-year-old self?”</p>
+“What advice would you give to your 25-year-old self?”

-<p class="text-customspace">“Get a smaller size of that tattoo.
-You're wasting a prime location for a meh one.”</p>
+“Get a smaller size of that tattoo.
+You're wasting a prime location for a meh one.”